gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-3d-lighting-point.md

     ...

-    // compute the world position of the surfoace vec3 surfaceWorldPosition = (u_world * a_position).xyz;
+    // compute the world position of the surface vec3 surfaceWorldPosition = (u_world * a_position).xyz;

 And we can compute a vector from the surface to the light which is similar to the